cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 .. rubric::  Examples of Using FileSet Dataset

+- For an example that **demonstrates the use of FileSets,** see the :ref:`File Sets example <examples-fileset>`.

+- In version 2.7, we added a new experimental dataset, the ``TimePartitionedFileSet``.
-- For an example that **demonstrates the use of time-partitioned File sets,** see the :ref:`Stream Conversion example <examples-stream-conversion>`, and its class ``StreamConversionApp`` that defines the fileset dataset.
+  For an example that **demonstrates the use of time-partitioned File sets,** see the :ref:`Stream Conversion example <examples-stream-conversion>`, and its class ``StreamConversionApp`` that defines the fileset dataset.